lng205/FlaskChat/devlog.md

 3. Encrypting outgoing messages using the user's public key.
 4. Refreshing the history upon sending and receiving messages.
 5. Displaying the chat history upon entering a chat session.

+### Password

+The password is hashed with salt using the bcrypt library.
+The salt is stored alongside the hashed password.